azat-co/fullstack-javascript/chapter4/chapter4.md

 with me, and you can pursue the study of a more complex front-end framework.
 They all fit nicely into the Node.js stack and the ecosystem.
-For the purpose of this book, Backbone.js is ideal because it provides some much needed sanity to the plain nonframework jQuery code, and at the same time it doesn't have a steep learning curve.
+For the purpose of this book, Backbone.js is ideal because it provides some much needed sanity to the plain non-framework jQuery code, and at the same time it doesn't have a steep learning curve.
 All you need to know is a few classes and methods, which we cover in this book.
 Everything else is JavaScript, not a domain-specific language.